Ayush-k-Shukla/system-design-learning/README.md

 ---

-# Pending
+## Pending

 > 🚧 Topics and implementations to be covered or improved.

 **Theory**

-1. How do DB indexes work (e.g. DS used and implemented like B+...)
+- How do DB indexes work (e.g. DS used and implemented like B+...)
-2. Web app firewall
+- Web app firewall
-3. Learn more about OSI model and what works in which layer
+- Learn more about OSI model and what works in which layer
-4. Back of envelope estimation in SD
+- Back of envelope estimation in SD
-5. What happens when we type in URL browser
+- What happens when we type in URL browser

 **Questions**

-1. CDN design
+- CDN design
-2. UPI
+- UPI

 **Impl**

-1. Something related to MQ
+- Something related to MQ

 **LLD**

-1. Design patterns
-   1. Builder
-   2. Prototype
+- Design patterns: Builder, Prototype

 ---

-# Other References
+## References

 - [Consistent Hashing (Gaurav Sen)](gaurav-sen/Part1.md#consistent-hashing-link)